 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-For certain buyers, a loan through the Federal Housing Administration (FHA) might offer an alternative path to home ownership.
-Since 1934, these FHA loans have been a way for the federal government to make home ownership accessible to more people.
+A loan through the Federal Housing Administration (FHA) might offer an alternative path to homeownership for qualified buyers.
+Since 1934, these FHA loans have been a way for the federal government to make homeownership accessible to more people.
 They have looser credit requirements and require lower down payments.